Tazti

 Tazti is a speech recognition software package developed and sold by Voice Tech Group, Inc. for Windows personal computers.
 The most recent package is version 3.2, which supports Windows 10, Windows 8.1, Windows 8 and Windows 7 64-bit editions.
 Earlier versions of Tazti supported Windows Vista and Windows XP.
-PC video game play by voice, controlling PC applications and programs by voice and creating speech commands to trigger a browser to open web pages, or trigger the Windows operating system to open files, folders or programs are Tazti's primary features.
+Tazti's primary features are playing PC video games by voice, controlling PC applications and programs by voice, and creating speech commands to trigger a browser to open web pages, or trigger the Windows operating system to open files, folders or programs..
 Earlier versions of Tazti included a lite Dictation feature that is eliminated from the latest version.

 Features

 Tazti Speech Recognition software has four primary areas of functionality: